Skip to content

 Versioning

 The project follows Semantic Versioning.
-Two versions are tracked:
+The operator and Helm chart versions are coupled for release artifacts:

 Version Location Purpose